jhpyle/docassemble/_docs/initial.md

 in the interview file than and `mandatory` questions or [`code` blocks].

 In the example above, the interview has two roles: "client" and "advocate".
-The special variables `user` and `role` are set in the `code` block, which is executed every time the interview logic is processed.
+The special variable `role` is set in the `code` block, which is executed every time the interview logic is processed.

 In addition, the [`set_info()`] function is called.
-This lets the linguistic functions know who the user is, so that questions can ask "What is your date of birth?" or "What is John Smith's date of birth" depending on whether the current user is John Smith or not.
+This lets the linguistic functions know who the `user` is, so that questions can ask "What is your date of birth?" or "What is John Smith's date of birth" depending on whether the current user is John Smith or not.